eriksargent/ECE3710FinalProject/Proposal/Proposal.md

 ####Introduction
 --

-The desired outcome is a remote control car that can be driven with a smartphone, using a Bluetooth connection.
+The desired outcome is a remote control car that can be driven with an iOS phone using a Bluetooth connection.
 In order to do so, software that enables the Bluetooth module will be loaded onto the microcontroller, along with software that will allow the RC car to be both steered and driven.

 ####Hardware
 --